Freshwater fishing in WA’s South West can take you to places that are nothing short of breathtaking.

-Recfishwest is pleased to be able to share with you that this year’s freshwater fishing season will see a greater number of larger trout stocked in our South West waterways than in previous years, allowing fishers greater opportunities to land one of these special fish!
+Recfishwest is pleased to be able to share with you that this year’s freshwater fishing season will see a greater number of larger trout stocked in South West waterways than in previous years, allowing fishers greater opportunities to land one of these special fish!

-This year’s stocking will include 685,000 rainbow fry, 6,500 advanced rainbow yearlings, 11,100 rainbow yearlings, 2,500 ex broodstock rainbows, 500 ex broodstock browns and 6,000 brown yearlings.
+This year’s stocking will include 685,000 rainbow fry, 6,500 advanced rainbow yearlings, 11,100 rainbow yearlings, 2,500 ex-broodstock rainbows, 500 ex-broodstock browns and 6,000 brown yearlings.
 That brings the grand total to over 700,000 trout for all of us to catch.

 This stocking event celebrates the traditional start of the freshwater fishing season by providing the community the opportunity to hand-release a few thousand trout into the waterway.
 The day will include the release of both rainbow and brown trout in sizes from fry (5cm) right up to ex-brood stock fish (>40cm).

 Troutfest also gives people the chance to try their hand at freshwater angling as it coincides with the annual licence-free weekend.
 This is a great opportunity to give freshwater fishing a go for free whilst celebrating father’s day weekend.
+There will also be:

-- Free rod hire and tuition
+- Free rod hire and tuition;

-- Free freshwater tackle and rigging information
+- Free freshwater tackle and rigging information;

-- Free fly casting lessons and demonstrations by the Western Australian Trout Fishing Association Australia
+- Free fly casting lessons and demonstrations by the Western Australian Trout Fishing Association Australia;

-- Free kids casting challenge
+- Free kids casting challenge;

-- Fisheries Education freshwater fish display
+- Fisheries Education freshwater fish display;

-- Australian Trout Foundation promotion (find out about all the places you can go freshwater fishing!)
+- Australian Trout Foundation promotion (find out about all the places you can go freshwater fishing!);

-- Hooked Gear Clothing for sale
+- Hooked Gear Clothing for sale;

-- Coarse fishing demonstrations (European style of fishing)
+- Coarse fishing demonstrations (European style of fishing);

-- Lions Club Sausage sizzle
+- Lions Club Sausage sizzle;

-- Coffee Van
+- Coffee Van;

-- Plenty of experts to learn from on the day
+- Plenty of experts to learn from on the day.

 For many this fishery is clouded in mystery, where in reality it is all about getting into the bush, having a cast and enjoying some of the best parts of WA.
 So why not bring the family along and be a part of something special!
 Let us know you can make it by registering below: